 At Google I/O in May 2019, Google introduced a new automatic captioning system called Live Caption.

-The idea is it'll automatically serve up captions in real-time for all audio on your mobile device (excluding voice and video calls).
+What it does is automatically serve up captions in real-time for all audio on your mobile device (including voice calls on Pixel phones).
 It's an accessibility feature for the 466 million people in the world who are deaf or hard of hearing.
 But it can also come in handy for people who are on a loud commuter train, for instance, or trying not to wake a baby while they're listening to a podcast.

 How does Google Live Caption work?

 Live Caption works entirely on your Android mobile device, so data or a Wi-Fi connection is not required.
-To enable Live Caption, you'll see a prompt that pops up after you press the volume button on your device.
-Simply tap that prompt.
-You can then drag the Live Caption text that appears around on your screen, or you can expand it with a double-tap to see more text.
-Easy peasy.
+To enable Live Caption, press the volume button on your Android phone.
+Under the volume slider you will see an icon, a square shape with some lines and dots in it, tap this icon to turn Live Caption on or off.

-Keep in mind transcriptions might have inaccuracies if the sound quality isn't great, but Google promises to keep improving the tech.
+Keep in mind transcriptions might have inaccuracies if the sound quality isn't great, but Google continues to improve the tech.

 Which languages does Live Caption support?

-Live Caption supports English, but Google said there are plans to support more languages "in the near future".
+Live Caption supports English language only, but Google said there are plans to support more languages in the future.

 Which devices offer Live Caption?